numbas/editor-docs/source/tutorials/write-question.rst

 Now when you :guilabel:`Test Run` the question again, you will see neatly typeset maths:

 .. image:: screenshots/question/10.png
+    :alt: The prompt for the second part, with the mathematical notation rendered using LaTeX

 For consistency, go back and change the prompt for the first part to: